 - Limited curriculum: Community colleges are only two-year schools, so if you want a bachelor’s degree, you will most likely have to transfer after completing prerequisite classes or your associate’s degree.
 Attending community college to get remedial and prerequisite courses out of the way is simple: Community colleges offer introductory classes in all of the basic subject areas.
 If you want to continue learning about a specific aspect of a subject or want to pursue a specific degree, you’ll need to double-check that the coursework at a community college is at the right level and appropriate for the degree you hope to obtain, particularly if you will be transferring.

 - Unengaged students: Because of their open admission policies, community colleges can sometimes play host to students who aren’t particularly engaged in their classes and don’t actually want to be there.
 As a result, classroom discussions and atmosphere can suffer.
 However, your education is what you put into it, so if you’re dedicated and engaged, your teacher will recognize this and reward you for it.

 - Stigma: Some people refer to community college as “thirteenth grade.”
 Others see it as a last resort for people who can’t get into a four-year institution.
 This negative stigma simply isn’t merited.
-Unlike four-year institutions, where the majority of incoming freshmen arrive fresh from high school, community college is a place for students from all walks of life; they’re students with jobs, families, and other responsibilities who are pursuing higher education in a way that fits their individual lifestyles.
+Unlike four-year institutions, where the majority of incoming freshmen arrive straight from high school, community college is a place for students from all walks of life; they’re students with jobs, families, and other responsibilities who are pursuing higher education in a way that fits their individual lifestyles.
 There is nothing you can do to erase the stigma regarding community college overnight, but knowing the truth about your classroom—that it’s an inclusive and safe place for learning—enables you to feel proud that you are pursuing higher education.

 Page last updated: 05/2019